makerspacelt/pcb-mill/timeline.md

 ## 2022-12-14
 We were routing most of the cables, connected endstops (tested Y axis, seemed to be fine), removed old cables.
 What still left is to make adapter board for connecting extended spindle cables with controller.
 And then tests tests tests.

+Needed to invert axies
+Use $3=00000110 mask

+Also endstops are connected parallel on shield so
+ #define LIMITS_TWO_SWITCHES_ON_AXES
+ needed

+ 22.73 250
+ 100

+ Anyway, still failing to home and use swithces properly. https://github.com/gnea/grbl/issues/788 Though did calibrate steps.
+And solenoid seems to work fine too.